19 Best Pre-Employment Assessment Tests to Hire Top Talent

 What It Is:

-AI-powered assessments that evaluate a candidate’s ability to work with AI tools, prompt engineering, and AI-assisted workflows.
+AI-powered assessments that evaluate a candidate’s ability to work with generative and agentic AI tools – prompt engineering, building and orchestrating AI agents, and AI-assisted workflows.

-With 73% of knowledge workers now using AI tools daily, AI literacy has become a fundamental skill across all roles.
+With 73% of knowledge workers now using AI tools daily and agentic-AI job postings up 280% year-over-year (Stanford AI Index, 2026), AI literacy and agent-building skills have become fundamental across all roles.

 What It Evaluates: